manasmaheshwarii/manasmaheshwarii/README.md

 - 👀 I’m interested in Web Development and Problem Solving.
 - 🌱 I’m currently learning MERN Stack technologies.
 - 💞️ I’m looking to collaborate on a full stack project that helps us to work on the fundamentals of web development and create a website with a great design and responsivity.
-- 📫 How to reach me : Linkedin - https://www.linkedin.com/in/manas-maheshwari-4737b9245/
+- 📫 How to reach me : manasmaheshwaricode@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: If I am invested much in a project, I forget to sleep!